 The Drug-Free Schools and Communities Act (DFSCA) of 1989 - also known as the Drug-Free Schools and Campuses Act - requires institutions of higher education to establish policies that address unlawful possession, use, or distribution of alcohol and illicit drugs.
 The DFSCA also requires the establishment of a drug and alcohol prevention program.
-All members of the NSU Community are encouraged to review the information on the following pages.
-This information is distributed on an annual basis.
+All members of the NSU Community are encouraged to review the Drug Free Schools and Communities Act review.
+This information is distributed on a biennial basis.